lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 ## Introduction

-The main idea I would like to discuss in this blogpost is "how do we resolve conflicts in collaborative work".
-Although they are interesting, I'm _not_ referring to psychological issues here.
-There are plenty of people better qualified than me to discuss those.
-I will, rather, look into collaborative work environments  such as version control systems, collaborative text editors, etc., and try to understand the conflicts that such environments have to deal with when multiple individuals are working on a text or source code and ultimately, ways of resolving these conflicts.
+The main idea I would like to discuss in this blog post is: what are conflicts in collaborative work and how do we resolve these conflicts.
+We will look into collaborative work tools such as collaborative text editors, version control systems, etc., and try to understand the features that such tools provide their users.
+We will focus mainly on problems that such tools have to solve to allow multiple users using these tools to build stuff collaboratively.

-Anyone who has used a version control system or worked in a collaborative setting knows all too well the problems which arise when there are conflicts in a document or code people have been editing.
+Anyone who has used a version control system or worked in a collaborative setting knows all too well the problems which arise when there are conflicts between replicas of a document people have been editing.

-"But what are these conflicts?", you ask.
+What are these conflicts?
 Well it all starts very innocuously when - the protagonists of recurring CS tales - Alice and Bob decide to collaboratively work on writing a document.
 They decide to use a new collaborative document editing tool called Frugal Docs.
 Alice creates a document, shares it with Bob.
 Alice starts editing the document.
 The document at Bob's end synchronizes with Alice's copy and when Bob edits his copy of the document, Alice gets to see the changes.
-And both of them continue editing their documents happily ever after.
-"I still don't see it!", you say.
-Patience young Padawan.
-The problem comes when we encounter network partitions.
-You see, everything is alright as long as Alice communicates with Bob and Bob with Alice, and both are aware of changes the other has made.
+Both continue editing their documents happily ever after.
+The problem begins when we encounter [network partitions](https://en.wikipedia.org/wiki/Network_partition).

+Everything is alright as long as Alice communicates with Bob and Bob with Alice, and both are aware of changes the other has made.
 Until they can't.
 And when they can't communicate we say that there has arisen a partition in their "network".
 To make things even more sinister, let's say they don't know if they have been separated.
 Let's say they continue to work on their respective documents and then they make changes in sections that the other is currently editing.
-"Aah now I see  what you were going on about", I hear you say.
-Yes, but there's more.
-The problem isn't that Alice and Bob are continuing to work under this partition, it occurs when the network partition evaporates and they can again communicate with each other.
-Now how do we synchronize their changes into the single document?
-That's the name of the game!
-Alice and Bob will have to sit and sort out each other's changes and create a document where no conflicts remain.
-And here we leave Alice and Bob to continue working on their document. _Fin_.
+The problem isn't that Alice and Bob are continuing to work under this partition.
+It is not a problem because both can continue to work under partition and have a local copy that might be different from the others.
+The problem that the collaborative tool needs to address is: when the network partition is healed and Alice and Bob can communicate with each other, how does it synchronize their copies of the document?
+If it were an offline world where each was writing on a piece of paper independently, Alice and Bob will have to sit and sort out each other's changes and create a unified document where both their changes are merged.
+The automation of this process is what any collaborative tool aims to do.
+We will look into possible solutions to this problem and how this problem is solved in practice.

-[Network Partitions](https://en.wikipedia.org/wiki/Network_partition) are unavoidable in distributed systems.
-The collaborative document editing software that Alice and Bob used is just one kind of distributed application.
-One of the most extensive forms of collaborative work is building software.

-## What's a Partition?

-One way to define a “Partition” or more specifically a “Network Partition” is when communicating systems are unable to contact each other.
-This can be experienced most  often during a network outage.
-Another way to define network partition comes from the world of offline applications.
-Here the network is always assumed to parted until the user wishes to connect with other applications, servers or whatnots.
-Chances are that if you’re working online, you’ll be working on applications that allow offline work.
-And if they allow offline work, they must handle the case of what happens when the application which has been offline for some time comes back online.
-This is complicated by the fact that there may be inconsistencies in the  data when there are many collaborators and the data may not be the same for all users.
-The problem then begins to take shape: How do we synchronize inconsistent data across all users so that everyone’s change is assimilated into the final document?

-This problem is “The Problem” in connected systems.
-How do we make sure that once a partition is removed (all users/applications are connected once again) all user data is in sync?
-Is human intervention required?
-Can this synchronization of data be done automatically?
-If not, what is stopping us from doing this?
-These are the questions that the rest of this blog post deals with.

 ## Examples of collaborative document editing